Royal Automobile Club of Victoria: History

-Automobile Club of Victoria was founded at a meeting held at the Port Phillip Club Hotel on 9 December 1903 called by Syd Day, Henry James and James G. Coleman.
+The Royal Automobile Club of Victoria was founded on 9 December 1903 at the Port Phillip Club Hotel.
+The meeting was called by Syd Day, Henry James and James G. Coleman.
+At the time of the Club's establishment, there were 56 members, roughly equivalent to the number of cars in Melbourne at the time.
 Henry James Joseph "Harry" Maddox (1862–1937) was elected as its first President, and H.B.
 "Harry" James, its first secretary.
-At that first meeting, a proposal from Henry Sutton, the Australian motoring pioneer, was unanimously adopted: